What Are Machine Identities? Security Risks & Management Guide

 SSL/TLS certificates authenticate servers and encrypt communications between systems.
 Code signing certificates validate software integrity during deployment.
 SSH certificates enable server-to-server access for administrative tasks.

-The problem is not complexity-it's scale and tracking.
+The problem is not complexity: it is scale and tracking.
 A single expired certificate can cascade into widespread outages.
 The Equifax breach exploited an expired certificate that disabled security monitoring, allowing attackers to move freely during the blind spot.

-72% of organizations experienced at least one certificate-related outage in the past year.
+Most organizations have suffered at least one certificate-related outage in the past year.
 Expiration is predictable, but tracking thousands of certificates distributed across cloud providers, on-premises infrastructure, and SaaS platforms is not.
 When certificates expire, applications fail silently.
 Payment processing stops.
 API integrations break.
 Customer-facing services go dark.

 Certificate outages become security incidents when monitoring tools lose visibility, backup systems fail to authenticate, or incident response teams cannot access compromised systems.